tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - How will the presence of Jesus Christ in your life help you to fulfill your expectations of marriage and accept the ones that are not fulfilled?

+- What goals do you have for your marriage?
+What do you want your marriage to become?
+What do you want it to reflect?
+What do you want from your marriage?
+Now follow these directions concerning your goals.
+  - 1. Place an asterisk (*) by six of the ten goals that you feel are the most important.
+Then rank them in order of importance.
+  - 2. Place a 0 by any two of the ten goals that you would be willing to forego if absolutely necessary.
+  - 3. Place a $ by the ones that cost money.
+  - 4. Place a P by the ones you learned from your parents.
+  - 5. Place an F by the ones you think your fiancé also wrote down.
+  - 6. Explain in one sentence why your marriage goals are important to the health of your marriage.
+  - 7. Now share and discuss your goals with your fiancé.
+  - 8. Select two of your marriage goals and develop a plan to reach them.
+Also establish when you will come back to this exercise after you are married and redo it.
+It is important to periodically evaluate and determine goals because goals do change.
+Some may be - short-range (to be achieved within three to six months) and some may be long-range (five to ten years).
+  - 9. How will the presence of Jesus Christ in your life assist you in setting and achieving your goals?

+- **LIST EIGHT GOALS** for your marriage on a goal wheel like the one below.
+Write one goal in each of eight spaces.
+Then take one of the remaining spaces and write a goal that you would like to achieve within three to five years.
+  - In the remaining space write a goal that you would like to see your fiancé achieve within three to five years.
+Remember, a goal should be reasonable, realistic, attainable, and have a time limit.

 # Quotes

 the unexamined life is not worth living - socrates